slouchd/tiktok-scraper-selenium/README.md

 About
 ---
-This is a quick and dirty script that uses selenium and a webdriver binary to scrape public TikTok profiles.
+This is a quick and dirty script that uses selenium and a webdriver binary (either Firefox or Chrome) to scrape public TikTok profiles.

-TikTok not long ago changed the way you could scrape profiles using requests.
+TikTok not so long ago changed the way you could scrape profiles using requests.
 So this is a newer more effective technique.

 Installation
 ---